Maria Cristina di Savoia Literary Prize

 The Maria Cristina di Savoia Literary Prize was founded in 1963 by the Maria Cristina di Savoia Cultural Meetings organization to reward, every two years, the writers who, in the contemporary literature so widely impacted by a hopeless materialism, give proof – in the full freedom of their artistic expression – of being "sensitive to human and Christian values".

-This Prize has moreover a special physiognomy in having a Feminine Central Jury consisting of highly professional persons, with Second Tier Juries selected in the Meeting held all over Italy, in large and small towns of all the Regions, from Calabria, Sicily, Sardinia, to Friuli, Piedmont and Lombardy.
+This Prize has a special physiognomy in having a Feminine Central Jury consisting of professional persons, with Second Tier Juries selected in the Meeting held in Italy.

 The Prize is named after Queen Maria Cristina of Savoy, wife of Ferdinand of Bourbon who died, considered a saint, in 1836: it also organizes meetings with the participation of some seventy cultural and educational groups active in all parts of Italy.

 Winner works and authors since 1965: